 At Edward-Elmhurst Health, we are thankful for the strong relationships we have built with area first responders.
 Each and every day, we work closely together with area paramedics, fire and police, to provide outstanding care to community members in-need.

 As an EMS Resource Hospital, Edward is responsible for mobilizing area first responders and hospitals in the case of a mass casualty disaster, and directing and coordinating the response.
 Elmhurst Hospital is also prepared and equipped to care for victims of a large scale disaster.

 The Edward Paramedic Education Program trains students to be professionals who provide care with compassion and respect.
-We accept 16 students per year, who earn excellent passing rates on both the state of Illinois licensure exam and the National Registry Exam.
+We accept up to 16 students per year, who earn excellent passing rates on the National Registry Exam.

 Edward's Emergency Medical Services system runs only one paramedic education program a year.
-The one-year program starts in January, and meets from 9 a.m. to 5 p.m. on Mondays and Fridays.
-The didactic portion of our program starts in January and ends in July, while the field internship portion starts at the end of July.
-Clinical rotations are scheduled throughout the entire year.
+The one-year program starts in January and meets from 9 a.m. to 5 p.m. on Mondays and Fridays.
+The didactic and clinical rotation portion of our program starts in January and ends in July, while the field internship cohort starts at the end of July.

 Our paramedic program is successful because we offer:

 - Smaller class size